grafana/agent/docs/sources/flow/reference/components/loki.source.azure_event_hubs.md

 # loki.source.azure_event_hubs

-The `azure_event_hubs` block configures how Grafana Agent receives Azure Event Hubs messages.
-Grafana Agent uses an Apache Kafka endpoint on Event Hubs to receive messages.
+`loki.source.azure_event_hubs` receives Azure Event Hubs messages by making use of an Apache Kafka endpoint on Event Hubs.
 For more information, see the [Azure Event Hubs documentation](https://learn.microsoft.com/en-us/azure/event-hubs/azure-event-hubs-kafka-overview).

 To learn more about streaming Azure logs to an Azure Event Hubs, you can see